 Clouds in the sky add their own touch to the scenery on water.
 What is unique about Banganga is that it is located so close to sea – almost touching it?
 Still, manages to have fresh sweet water.
 I assume that this very fresh water may be the reason for the initial settlement in this area.

-Concert at Banganga.
+Concert at Banganga

 Many years ago I had attended a concert by Flute Maestro Pandit Hari Prasad Chaurasia at Banganga.
 The music that reverberated in the air and water as Pandit ji played the flute would remain in my heart and mind for a long time.
 I could not go around for the walk then as the concert happened late at night.
-So this time when I had the opportunity to do this walk with my uncle who happens to be from the community that runs this area, I just grabbed it and learnt far more than a curious walker would have.
+So this time when I had the opportunity to do this walk with my uncle who happens to be from the community that runs this area, I just grabbed it and learned far more than a curious walker would have.

-Legends of Banganga Tank.
+Legends of Banganga Tank

 An ancient place has the habit of collecting stories, myths & legends around it.
 How can Banganga be without stories then?
 Legend is that when Ram and Lakshman were on their way to find Sita, they stopped here at the ashram of Rishi Gautam.
 To quench their thirst, Rama shot an arrow on the earth releasing Bhogawati or the underground Ganga.
 To perform his daily Puja Lakshman used to go every day to Kashi to fetch Shivalinga that Ram used to worship for his daily Puja.
-One day Lakshman did not return in time and Ram using the sand available here created a Linga and worshipped it.
+One day Lakshman did not return in time and Ram using the sand available here created a Linga and worshiped it.

-The Shivalinga came to be known as Valu-ka-ishwar meaning God made of Sand and the word over a period of time got distorted to Walkeshwar.
+The Shivalinga came to be known as Valu-ka-Ishwar meaning God made of Sand and the word over a period of time got distorted to Walkeshwar.
 The Walkeshwar temple still stands on the eastern edge of the Banganga Lake and lends its name to this area.
-Over a period of time other temples came up.
+Over a period of time, other temples came up.
 And this place gained the status of a Teerthakshetra or a place of pilgrimage.

-History of Banganga Tank & around.
+History of Banganga Tank & around

 It is said that original temples were built here between 8th and 13th CE that were destroyed by the Portuguese during their time.
 The current temples were built in 18th CE with funding from a philanthropist Rama Kamath.
-Who belonged to the Gaud Sarawat Brahmin community – one of the earliest settlers around Banganga.
+Who belonged to the Gaud Saraswat Brahmin community – one of the earliest settlers around Banganga.
 This community still controls and manages the Banganga and temples around it.
-There are several maths like Kashi Math, Kaiwalye Math and Kawle Math located in this area.
+There are several Maths like Kashi Math, Kaiwalye Math and Kawle Math located in this area.
 A temple dedicated to Parshuram is another attraction here, though I must warn you that architecturally all temples are quite ordinary.
 It is the temple with its steep stone steps and sculptures lying all over them that would attract the artistic eye.

-Walk around Banganga Tank.
+Walk around Banganga Tank

 You cannot miss the tank once you get down as it is the lowest point on land.
 Go around the tank, look for small sculpted pieces lying here and there.
 Sometimes below a tree, on the steps of the tank and sometimes just by the roadside.
 Admire the relatively better maintained Deepstambhas.
 Try to visualize how the tank would look at night with lighted lamps along the length of these pillars and along the periphery of the tank.
-Walk around the tank and stop by the temples that catch your eye.
-As already mentioned from a architecture perspective they are rather ordinary temples though you can see a distinctive Nagara or North Indian style Shikharas on many of them.
+Walk around the tank.
+And stop by the temples that catch your eye.
+As already mentioned from an architecture perspective they are rather ordinary temples though you can see a distinctive Nagara or North Indian style Shikharas on many of them.

 Walking around Banganga, you can see the juxtaposition of old and new, rich and poor in one go.
 A kind of microcosm for the city of Mumbai.
 I also noticed some interesting window patterns.